Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 ```
 ### CredentialUnavailableException

 The `CredentialUnavailableExcpetion` is a special exception type derived from `ClientAuthenticationException`.
-This exception type is used to indicate that the credential can’t authenticate in the current environment, due to lack of required configuration or setup.
+This exception type is used to indicate that the credential can't authenticate in the current environment, due to lack of required configuration or setup.
 This exception is also used as a signal to chained credential types, such as `DefaultAzureCredential` and `ChainedTokenCredential`, that the chained credential should continue to try other credential types later in the chain.

 ### Permission issues